-NOTE G - SIGNIFICANT CONCENTRATIONS OF RISK
+NOTE G 6 SIGNIFICANT CONCENTRATIONS OF RISK

-The Organization's investment policy objectives are to provide sufficient liquidity to meet its cash needs, to maximize the return on available capital, and to assure the safety of the funds by investing only in high quality instruments with a diversification of issues.
+The Organization investment policy objectives are to provide sufficient liquidity to meet its cash needs, to maximize the return on available capital, and to assure the safety of the funds by investing only in high quality instruments with a diversification of issues.

-The Organization's largest receivables are for grants due from corporations, foundations, and quasi-governmental agencies.
-At December 31, 2014, a total of \$ 39,449 was due from the Corporation for Public Broadcasting and the Community Fund for the Arts.
+The Organization are largest receivables are for grants due from corporations, foundations, and quasi-governmental agencies.
+At December 31, 2015 and 2014, a total of \$ 34,360 and \$ 39,449, respectively, was due from the Corporation for Public Broadcasting and the Community Fund for the Arts.

-Unconditional promises to give and underwriting receivables are due from entities and individuals located in the geographic area served by the Organization's broadcast signal.
-At December 31, 2014, unconditional promises to give and underwriting receivable totaled \$ 128,775.
+Unconditional promises to give and underwriting receivables are due from entities and individuals located in the geographic area served by the Organization broadcast signal.
+At December 31, 2015 and 2014, unconditional promises to give and underwriting receivable totaled \$93,969 and \$128,775, respectively.